 Posted on 03.10.17 by Satya Prasoon

-In the Rohingya Deportation case the bench comprising of the Chief Justice Dipak Misra, Justice A .M.
-Khanwilkar and Justice D.Y.
-Chandrachud continued hearing the Writ Petition against the proposed deportation of Rohingya refugees.
+In the Rohingya Deportation case the bench comprising of the Chief Justice Dipak Misra, Justices A.M.
+Khanwilkar and D.Y.
+Chandrachud, continued hearing the Writ Petition against the proposed deportation of Rohingya refugees.
 The day commenced with Mr Tushar Mehta, Additional Solicitor General pointing out that the scope of judicial review and the justiciability of this Article 32 petition needed to be resolved first and requesting a day so he could persuade the Court not to entertain the matter.

 Mr Fali Nariman, the petitioner’s counsel started by countering Mr Mehta’s claim that the questions in the writ petition were the subject of executive policy-making and thus not justiciable.
 Mr Nariman pointed out that the Constitution did not purport to exclude questions of fundamental and human rights from the scope of justiciability.
 The Indian Constitution, he said, unlike the French Constitution was based on individual rights not group rights and Articles 14 and 21 were specifically made applicable to any “person” and not only a “citizen”.
 Hence, to exclude the rights of an entire section of people as being non-justiciable on the sole basis that they were foreigners was an incorrect interpretation of the Constitution.